mendicant-original/learning-series/issues/01-The-Table-Assignment/chapters/03-Row-Manipulations.md

       end
     end

-Next we need to write a method to triggers a row-level transformation that affects all data cells of that row in a user-defined way.
+Next, we need to write a method to trigger a row-level transformation for altering all the data cells of that row in a user-defined way.
 In other words, we have to design our API in such a way it can accept the transformation code as an argument.
 This is where blocks come into play.

     test "transform row cells" do
       @table.transform_row(0) do |cell|